alberthdev/SuperTester/README.md

 Introduction
 -------------
-SuperTester is a mini testing suite suited for testing programs that create standard output from standard input.
+SuperTester is an automated, mini testing suite suited for testing programs that create standard output from standard input.
 It also works great for testing student programs that require input and produce output!

+Originally written for testing programs as a student in a UMD C programming class (ENEE150, to be specific), it has been modified for general use.
+Nevertheless, the ENEE150 specific SuperTester is available as a script called `SuperTesterOrig.py`, and the general SuperTest as a script called `SuperTester.py`.

 SuperTester works by comparing output line by line while feeding in desired input line by line.
 It compares the output each time a line is inputted, and